 Both American Express Membership Rewards points and Chase Ultimate Rewards points transfer to Marriott, but you could also consider getting one of these cobranded cards, both of which are fielding incredible limited-time welcome offers.

-Marriott Bonvoy Brilliant™American Express® Card: If you want a more premium product, this card’s annual fee is $450, but it confers a plethora of perks.
-Right now, it is offering new members up to 75,000 bonus points after making $3,000 in eligible purchases in the first three months.
+Marriott Bonvoy Brilliant® American Express® Card: If you want a more premium product, this card’s annual fee is $450 (see rates and fees), but it confers a plethora of perks.
+Now through November 3, 2021, it is offering new members up to 150,000 bonus points plus a free night award worth up to 85,000 points after making $5,000 in eligible purchases in the first three months (terms apply).

 The Marriott Bonvoy Brilliant American Express Card’s benefits include: